jugodfroy/assistX/README.md

 # ML/LLM Engineer Technical Test - Free

 ## Overview
 This test is designed for applicants to ML/LLM Engineer positions within Free.
+In this repository, you'll find a python chatbot-like webapp soucring answer from Free knowledge base.
+Your goal is to adopt this project, improve the actual basic implementation, to showcase your ability to understand a small project and build on top of it.

+## Assignment Instructions
+1. Follow the Requirements section to setup this projet
+2. Pick at least 2 user stories (tickets) from the kanban (ticket board) and implement them.
+You can also add or implement other user stories you think relevant.

+## Deliverables
+1. Access to your private repository
+2. Brief PDF abstract explaining what you've done, and why.

 ## Context
 Free has local technical support teams operating in various regions across the country.
 They primarily use a chat interface to address client issues.

-## Objectives
-In this repository, you'll find a python chatbot-like webapp soucring answer from Free knowledge base.
-Your goal is to adopt this project, improve the actual basic implementation, to showcase your ability to understand a small project and build on top of it.

 ## Requirements
 ### Project Setup